 - Benign tumors: Non-cancerous growths on the skin can appear for many reasons, including unprotected sun exposure.
 Colored lumps and lesions may not be life-threatening, but you might feel self-conscious about how they appear.

 - Skin cancer: Most dangerous of all, UV rays damage your DNA, causing skin cells to grow abnormally and leading to basal cell carcinoma, squamous cell carcinoma, and melanoma.

 Whether you’re seeking sunburn relief or need urgent care for another reason, turn to Total Point Urgent Care.
 We provide walk-in services at a fraction of the cost of an emergency room visit.
-Plus, our 12 neighborhood clinics in Texas and Arizona offer the warm, efficient, and personalized care you deserve.
+Plus, our 12 neighborhood clinics in Texas offer the warm, efficient, and personalized care you deserve.
 Stop by a location near you today or contact us online with any questions you have.